 All the answers to your questions can be found on our FAQs page here.

 Each of our rooms come with free WIFI, flat screen TV with freeview channels and tea and coffee making facilities as standard.
 We can also provide guests with ironing utilities or hairdryers if required.
-All our rooms are stocked with quality brand items including Dove and Lux hand wash and toiletries and tea trays with Tetley tea and Nescafe coffee.
+All our rooms are stocked with quality toiletries and tea trays with Tetley tea and Nescafe coffee.
 Please note, wake up calls are available on request.

 Small Double Standard